top of page

 • People who are already plant-based but not seeing the health improvements they expected, or even feeling worse

-• People who have tried a raw vegan diet, but found it unsatisfying and want to incorporate some cooked foods without feeling guilty
+• People who have tried a raw vegan diet, but found it unsatisfying and want to incorporate some simple cooked foods without feeling guilty

 My approach works best if you...